bitcointranscripts/bitcointranscripts/bitcoin-explained/open-timestamps-leveraging-bitcoin-s-security-for-all-data.md

 Okay, so we're hashing documents.
 We just explained how we're hashing documents.
-Now we have two documents.
+Let's say we have two documents.
 Each of them we turn into a hash.
 So now we have two hashes.
 Now we take the two hashes and we combine these and turn them into a new hash.